igorcasmarques/igorcasmarques.github.io/my-story/10-career-successes.md

 The circumstances that led to the premiere of *Suíte curitibana* were quite organic:

 - A new music ensemble came to UB.
-- They played workshopped pieces by grad students, including one of mine.
+- They workshopped pieces by grad students, including one of mine.
 - The ensemble's clarinetist and I were simpatico.
 - He told me about his personal project of premiering as many solo clarinet pieces by living composers as possible.
 - I told him I had a piece for solo bass clarinet that hadn't been premiered yet.